 2 To see the certificate in action, create another VM, such as molwinvm.
-This time, create a Windows VM that uses Windows Server 2016, so you spread around the OS love!
+This time, create a Windows VM that uses Windows Server 2019, so you spread around the OS love and see that these Key Vault features aren't dependent on a specific OS!
 Provide your own admin username and password:

 '''

 az vm create \

 --resource-group azuremolchapter15 \

+'''

+'''

 --name molwinvm \

---image win2016datacenter \
+--image win2019datacenter \

 --admin-username azuremol \

 --admin-password P@ssw0rd1234

 '''

 3 You can automatically add the certificate to the VM straight from the Azure CLI.
+This approach doesn't rely on a managed identity; the Azure platform injects the certificate using the Windows Azure VM agent.

-This approach doesn't rely on an MSI.
-Add your certificate, such as molcert, to the VM you created in the previous step, such as molwinvm:
+Add your certificate, such as molcert, to the VM you created in step 2, such as molwinvm: